Overview of FBT (3 phases)

 - Initial symptom focus—the focus is on reversing malnutrition and eliminating other eating disorder behaviors.

-- Family responsible for refeeding/addressing behaviors—parents are empowered to take charge of all meals—including planning, cooking, serving, and supervision—to ensure they are consumed as well as preventing other behaviors such as bingeing and purging.
+- Family responsible for refeeding/addressing behaviors—parents take charge of all meals—including planning, cooking, serving, and supervision—to ensure they are consumed as well as preventing other behaviors such as bingeing and purging.

 - Non-authoritarian stance—the therapist is a guide and partner that empowers parents to help their child.